-Johan Latsky is a Director in our Corporate and Commercial practice.
-Johan specialises in legal projects mainly in the fields of securities and exchanges, mergers and acquisitions; as well as financial services regulation, including banking, taxation, structured and project finance.
+Johan Latsky is an Executive Consultant in our Corporate & Commercial practice.
+Johan specialises mainly in the fields of securities and exchanges, mergers and acquisitions; as well as financial services regulation, including banking, taxation, structured and project finance.

 Johan became a partner of a major Johannesburg law firm in 1985.
 In 1994 he joined Hofmeyr (now Cliffe Dekker Hofmeyr) as Director before leaving to join Gensec Bank in 1998.